kwhite2/git/lessons.md

 # Setting Up Git

-Our first step in working with Git is configuring it with your own name and information.
+Our first step in working with Git is letting the software know who we are so it can track our work and attribute our contributions.
+Through this section, you'll be checking your installation and configuring Git with your own name and information.

 ## Check Your Install